stencilproject/Stencil/docs/builtins.rst

 ~~~~~~~~~~~~~~

 The capitalize filter allows you to capitalize a string.
 For example, `stencil` to `Stencil`.
-Can be applied to array of string to change each string.
+Can be applied to array of strings to change each string.

 .. code-block:: html+django